shimst3r/blobvault/README.md

 Choose and upload almost any content you like, it will be automatically encrypted using the [Fernet algorithm](https://github.com/fernet/spec/).

+## Description

-The file will be stored on disk and the corresponding download URL will be shared via the provided email address.
+The file will be stored on disk and the corresponding download URL will be shared via the provided email address, using the [SendGrid](https://sendgrid.com) service.

 Make sure to copy the decryption key.
 It won't be stored on our servers.
 Once it's gone, it's gone.
 Apply the key by appending `?key=$keyvalue` to the download URL.